VariantSync/Vatras/README.md

 For a non-crucial part of our framework, we included four postulates, which assume that two primitive operations from the standard library are invertible:

-- converting `String`s to lists of characters and vice versa
+- converting `String`s to lists of characters and vice versa,
 - converting characters to natural numbers and vice versa.

 These postulates can be found in [src/Util/String.agda](src/Util/String.agda).